 Jim Winkle's retirement letter

-[I'm not one to publically pat myself on the back, but I do it here since I was going for emeritus status... which I received!
+[I'm not one to generally pat myself on the back, but I do it here since I was going for emeritus status... which I received!
 Along with a very nice note from the Chancellor!]

 Dear Kevin (cc to HR and former managers),